gweltou/midiseq/README.md

-add     | Note, Chord, Sil, other Seq... | Add an element to the sequence merge   | Other Seq  | Mix the two sequences together stretch | float     | Stretch or compress the duration of the sequence reverse |           | Reverse the order of the notes transpose | int     | Transose the whole sequence by semitones expandPitch | float | Raise or lower pitches around a mean value splitNotes | int    | Split all notes (or a single note) decimate | prob: float    | Remove notes randomly with a given probability attenuate | factor=1.0 | Attenuate notes velocity by a given factor humanize | tfactor=0.01, veldev=5 | Randomize sligthly notes time, duration and velocity
+add     | Note, Chord, Sil, other Seq... | Add an element to the sequence merge   | Other Seq  | Mix the two sequences together stretch | float     | Stretch or compress the duration of the sequence gate    | float     | Stretch the notes durations without changing the sequence's length reverse |           | Reverse the order of the notes transpose | int     | Transose the whole sequence by semitones scalePitch | float | Raise or lower pitches around a mean value stutter | n:int, prob:float [,i:int] | Split all notes (or a single note), with probability decimate | prob: float    | Remove notes randomly with a given probability attenuate | factor=1.0 | Attenuate notes velocity by a given factor humanize | tfactor=0.01, veldev=5 | Randomize sligthly notes time, duration and velocity